Happy Labor Day!

 The United States was built on the American worker's innovation, achievements, and contributions.

 Labor Day, the first Monday in September, is a creation of the labor movement and is dedicated to American workers' social and economic achievements.
 It constitutes a yearly national tribute to the contributions that workers have made to our country's strength, prosperity, and well-being.

 It is appropriate, therefore, that the nation pays tribute on Labor Day to the creator of so much of the nation's strength, freedom, and leadership - the American worker.

 On Labor Day, we honor the hard work of all those who drive our economy, provide for our families, and help ensure the success and well-being of our nation.

-Since many workers receive a well-deserved Monday off, the Labor Day holiday is traditionally considered to be the last big weekend of the summer.
-It's prime time for one last trip to the lake or river, one last backyard barbeque, or the final campout of the season.
-If you plan to travel over the holiday weekend, please travel safely.
+Since many workers receive a well-deserved Monday off, the Labor Day holiday is traditionally considered the last big weekend of the summer.
+It's prime time for one last trip to the lake or river, one more backyard barbeque, or the final campout of the season.

 If you participate in water activities such as swimming, boating, or floating, please wear a life jacket and follow boating safety laws.
 Swim with a buddy, keep sight of children playing in the water, and never operate a watercraft while intoxicated.